The effluent leaving an onsite sewage treatment system must discharge to a soakaway or to a watercourse/drain.

 4 – Time divided by 4 = 120min/4 = 30mins

 The table below shows the typical amount of trench required for the number of people in a house depending on the test results achieved.

 Warning: Just digging a pit and filling it with gravel is not a good way of installing a soakaway.
 A pit style soakaway has less surface area for infiltration of the effluent into the soil and has no facility for future access [rodding and maintenance].
 There is also no ventilation with a pit style soakaway for bacteria in the soil to help break down any small solids that enter the soakaway.
-This means a pit style soakaway can block up quickly and then needs total replacement.
+This means a pit style soakaway can blckly and then need total replacement.

 Below is a typical cross section of a trench.
 A trench is filled with gravel, with a 4” rigid sewer pipe with holes drilled in it.
 The gravel is covered with a geotextile before it is filled with soil.
 A trench is typically 300mm wide with a minimum of 300mm depth of gravel in the trench but this can vary.

 A percolation trench should be a maximum of 10m long.
 So, if for example, you need 36m of trench, you would install 4 x 9m long trenches [total of 36m].
 A typical trench layout is shown below.
 Trenches should be a minimum of 1m apart up to a maximum of 2.45m.
 Vents at the ends of trenches allow for ongoing inspection and maintenance.
 Below is a typical plan view of a percolation area.